pcraster/pcraster/documentation/pcraster_project/install.rst

 .. code-block:: bash

    $ conda activate pcraster37
-   $ aguila -h
+   (pcraster37) $ aguila -h
-   $ python
+   (pcraster37) $ python

-Import the PCRaster module and create a raster with 6 rows, 4 columns, cell length 1 and 0, 0 as origin.
+Import the PCRaster module, print the version number and afterwards create a raster with 6 rows, 4 columns, cell length 1 and 0, 0 as origin.
 Fill the entire raster with random values drawn from a uniform distribution and display the result: